deepomicslab/LocalHGT/README.md

 ## Output interpretion
 The HGT breakpoints would be saved in the *acc.csv file.
 Each line contain a pair of breakpoints, it record the two genome's ID and the breakpint positions.
-Here is a example
+Here is an example
 ```
 from_ref,to_ref,from_pos,to_pos,from_side,to_side,if_reverse,read_seq,ref_seq,similarity
 GUT_GENOME001770_6,3495,GUT_GENOME147678_1,1797790,left,right,False,TCACCTTGCCTATATGACAGGAATCTTGCCAATCAAGAAGT,TCACCTTGCCTATATGACAGGAATCTTGCCAATCAAGAAGT,2.0